 First things first.
 Find the floors high spot.
 You can accomplish this with your 4 level or laser level.
 The units will need to be shimmed up to this level so theyll line up correctly and the counter tops turn out level.

-Or, if the floor is nice and level except for one spot, it might be easier to simply eliminate the high spot.
+Or, if the floor is nice and level except for one spot, it might be easier to simply eliminate a low spot by troweling out a floor leveling compound.
+If it is a high spot you can chip it down.

 Next, measure up the wall the height of the base cabinets, and snap a level, horizontal control line with the chalk line.
-For disabled homeowners or those with special needs, check out the EasyLiving Home Texas program.
+For disabled homeowners or those with special needs, check out the building guidelines for handicapped people.

 Find the studs using your stud finder and make a pencil mark on the wall above the control line.
 This will make it simple to screw the cabinets to the wall later.

-Concerning kitchen and bathroom wood framing, the spacing between studs can vary because of plumbing and electrical concerns.
+Concerning kitchen and bathroom wood framing, the spacing between studs can vary because of plumbing and electrical concerns although 16" on center is the norm.

 Its best to begin with a corner cabinet unit and work outward.
 If its a Lazy Susan cabinet model, secure 1 X 4 cleats on the wall to support the countertop.